Can I bring my younger child with me on Participation Days?

 What is the policy for sick children?

 Our specific policy is outlined in our Parent Manual, which you will receive upon Registration.
 We ask that sick children stay home if they are unable to participate fully in the Preschool program or if you suspect they may infectious to other children or staff.
-Children may return when symptoms of illness have resolved for a minimum of 24 hours without medication.
+Children may return when symptoms of illness have resolved for without medication.

 Does my child need to be toilet trained?